 Before getting into the semi-auto rifles, it’s important to identify the primary uses for .308 Winchester/7.62x51mm NATO.

 First up, it’s one of the most widely used medium to large game hunting cartridges in the world.
 It offers good terminal performance, and has plenty of stopping power.
 There are multiple ammunition choices that utilized jacketed hollow point bullets to damage a ton of tissue on impact.
 These bullets are generally fired near 3000 feet per second, and produce over 2600 foot pounds of energy.
 Just based on these facts alone, you can start to see why the round has been so popular for so long.

 The round also receives a good bit of tactical usage. .308 Winchester is the standard sniper rifle cartridge for the military and some police departments.
 As such, there are more than a couple tactical bolt action rifles available that offer great reliability and accuracy.

 Another common use for the round is for any type of long range shooting.
 While it will be outperformed by some modern cartridges, .308 Winchester is more than effective for shooting at ranges up to 700 yards, assuming you know what you’re doing.
 Within 300 meters, the round is extremely accurate, and dependent on conditions and shooter skill, this accuracy will continue out for a greater distance.

 As such, the round is used for some precision shooting, and any long range rifle shooting.
-While it wouldn’t be my first choice for precision shooting, there are some excellent weapons for this purpose.
+While it wouldn’t be my first choice for precision shooting, there are some excellent guns for this purpose.
 As for range shooting, the round is a good choice because the recoil is manageable, and the ammunition isn’t horribly priced.